cis-ds/course-site/content/notes/preprocess.markdown

 `rcfss::gss` contains a selection of variables from the 2012 GSS.
 We are going to predict attitudes towards racist college professors.
 Specifically, each respondent was asked "Should a person who believes that Blacks are genetically inferior be allowed to teach in a college or university?"
 Given the kerfuffle over Richard J. Herrnstein and Charles Murray's [*The Bell Curve*](https://en.wikipedia.org/wiki/The_Bell_Curve) and the ostracization of Nobel Prize laureate [James Watson](https://en.wikipedia.org/wiki/James_Watson) over his controversial views on race and intelligence, this analysis will provide further insight into the public debate over this issue.

-The outcome of interest `colrac` is a binary variable coded as either `TRUE` (respondent believes the person should be allowed to teach) or `FALSE` (respondent believes the person should not allowed to teach).
-To make it easier to plug this column into our `tidymodels` workflow, I convert it to a factor column indicating "Yes" or "No".
+The outcome of interest `colrac` is a factor variable coded as either `"ALLOWED"` (respondent believes the person should be allowed to teach) or `"NOT ALLOWED"` (respondent believes the person should not allowed to teach).

 {{% alert note %}}